-The major is flexible, allowing students to pursue their specific interests as they develop skills in service, advocacy, and social change that form them as potential leaders in generating positive social justice outcomes.
-The major also prepares students well for graduate study in social work, law, education, health care, public policy analysis, nonprofit management, social service administration, student affairs and conflict resolution.
+The major is flexible, allowing students to pursue their specific interests as they develop skills in service, advocacy and social change that form them as potential leaders in generating positive social justice outcomes.
+The major also prepares students well for graduate study in conflict resolution, education, health care, law, nonprofit management, public policy analysis, social service administration, social work and student affairs.

 Students may be able to apply some SOWJ course credits toward a Master's in Social Work degree.

 - SOWJ 4986 Advanced Internship in Social Welfare and Justice may be counted toward the SOWJ major, but not the SOWJ minor.

 SOWJ 1001.
 Introduction to Social Welfare and Justice.
 3 cr. hrs.

 Introduction to social work, social welfare and social justice; explores the ethics, values and goals of social welfare and justice.
 Examines historic, contemporary and global social issues and social change practices.
 Service Learning links the experiential to the theoretical.

 SOWJ 2150.
 Immigrants and their Communities.
 3 cr. hrs.

 An in-depth examination of historic and contemporary immigration to the U.S., especially in relationship to the American economy, ideas about race and cultural pluralism.
 The effects of immigration law and social policies on the socio-economic mobility and well being of immigrant families are examined.
 The oral history method is used to capture immigrant experience.

 SOWJ 2200.
 Human Behavior in the Social Environment.
 3 cr. hrs.